eeriespace/eeriespace.github.io/_posts/2020-04-08-tables-adjustments-to-the-physical-environment-of-the-space-station.md

           get help in d10 minutes, you die.
 If you survive [-] on all rolls for 24 hours.

-2. **Emergency manouvers.**[^1] The station needs to urgently make some emergency manouvers and you will feel some aggressive shakes.
+2. **Emergency manoeuvres.**[^1] The station needs to urgently make some emergency manoeuvres and you will feel some aggressive shakes.
 Unless you are anchored to a wall (mag boots are not enough) or tied up to piloting chair or the likes, you will be shaken d5 times (the next shake happens in d10+10 seconds), suffering d5 damage each time.

 3. **Life support system out.** It will reboot (maybe?) in d10+10 minutes.
 Go find a vac suit, an oxygen mask or a pressurised cabin before you